cloudmesh/cloudmesh-slurm/cloudmesh/slurm/README.md

 cms slurm pi install --workers=red0[1-4] --mount=/dev/sda
 ```

+The user must `ssh` back into
+the manager after the cluster
+reboots and perform this step
+3 more times.
+The script
+will inform the user when
+this is no longer necessary
+and SLURM is fully installed.

 Notice this method does not
 need two forward slashes in
 `--mount` because it is done